|

 This city is not only the dwelling place of God, Father, Son and Holy Spirit,

-When the angel would reveal the glory aild blessedness of the
+When the angel would reveal the glory and blessedness

 angel reveals the dwelling place of the bride, with which the bride is